 - The filter materials will not add anything harmful to the product water

 - The pressure vessel (housing) is structurally sound under high operating pressures

 - The literature and labeling of the product is accurate and truthful, and

 - The manufacturing process remains consistent.

-The arduous NSF testing and certification process provides assurance to consumers that the performance claims for an NSF approved water filter are accurate and the product is reliable.
+The arduous NSF testing and certification process provides assurance to consumers that the performance claims for an NSF certified water filter are accurate and the product is reliable.
 As mentioned previously, certification is limited to just the specific contaminants for which testing was conducted.
 NSF conducts unannounced, annual inspections to verify continued compliance, including production facility inspections, and sometimes purchases additional product samples on the open market for further testing.
 The product certificate awarded by NSF is valid for 5 years, and complete product re-testing and facility inspection is required to renew the certificate for another 5 years.

 Using Standards to Evaluate Competitive Products